panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 The first element is rendered because `v-if="value1"` was supplied with a `true` value.
 The second element, however, isn't rendered into the
 DOM because `v-if="value2"` was supplied with a `false`.

-In simple words, `v-if` directive allows you to show or hide the element just by inserting or not inserting the element into the DOM.
+In simple words, `v-if` directive allows you to show or hide the element just by inserting or not the element into the DOM.
+Brutally simple.

-When `v-if` directive is assigned with `false`, then the element isn't inserted in the DOM but also Vue doesn't initialize event listeners on the element.
-Using `v-if` to toggle the element visibility is relatively expensive compared to `v-show` (presented in the next section), but has a low initialization cost if the element from the beginning is rendered as hidden.
+When `v-if` directive is assigned with `false`, then the element isn't inserted in the DOM but also Vue doesn't initialize any event listeners on the element.
+Using `v-if` to toggle the element visibility is relatively expensive compared to `v-show` (presented in the next section), but has a low initialization cost if the element is initially hidden.

 You'd use `v-if` on the elements which visibility isn't toggled too often.
 For example, to show/hide a section having detailed information about an entity.